Who Is Sawtooth Simulation?

 Dr. David Andrs

 Dr. David Andrs obtained both an M.S. and Ph.D. in computer science at the University of West Bohemia, Czech Republic.
+He is the Sawtooth Simulation’s Chief Software Designer.
 In April 2010, he joined the Fuel Modeling and Simulation department at INL, where he worked as one of the primary developers of the MOOSE framework.
 David received two INL Laboratory Director's Awards for his work on the MOOSE framework and an R&D 100 Award for MOOSE.

 Dr. Elia Merzari